 Surgical removal of the appendix is known as an appendectomy.

-Laparoscopic surgery is also known as minimally invasive surgery (MIS), band aid surgery, or keyhole surgery.
+Laparoscopic surgery is also known as minimally invasive surgery (MIS), Band-Aid surgery, or keyhole surgery.
+The surgery involves the following:

-The surgeon inserts a very thin tube (laparoscope), which has a tiny video camera and a light, into the abdomen through a cannula (a hollow instrument).
+- The surgeon inserts a very thin tube (laparoscope), which has a tiny video camera and light, into the abdomen through a cannula (a hollow instrument).

 However, a report in the Journal of the American College of Surgeons suggests that a traditional, open appendectomy may be preferable to a less-invasive laparoscopic appendectomy for many patients with acute appendicitis.
 Laparoscopic surgery may increase costs and raise the risk of complications in the majority of appendectomy patients.

-If the appendix has ruptured and infection has spread, or if there is an abscess, a larger incision will be made so that the area inside the abdominal cavity can be cleaned.
+If the patient has the following issues then a larger incision will be made so that the area inside the abdominal cavity can be cleaned:

 After the operation, the patient will be given antibiotics intravenously.